ibm-cloud-docs/vpc/lb-overview.md

 {: #lbaas-integration-with-instance-groups-overview}

 {{site.data.keyword.cloud_notm}} Application Load Balancer for VPC integrates with instance groups, which can `auto scale` your back-end members.
 Pool members are dynamically added and deleted based on your usage and requirements.

-## Application load balancer limitation
-{: #alb-limitations}

-There is one limitation for an application load balancer:

-* Two members with the same instance X and same port Y cannot exist at the same time for an application load balancer.
-This case is not supported and your traffic might not be routed correctly.

 ## Related links
 {: #permissions-related-links-alb}